ThinkPad 365: Introduction

 Originally the price of the 365 series was expected to start at $2,300 earlier in 1996, but some changes were made to make the series more cost competitive in the market.
 IBM's main notebook competitor at the time was Toshiba, which offered notebooks such as the T1910 for $1,599.
 IBM earlier in the year had a 21% market share for portable computers while Toshiba had 27%.
 To make the 365 line cheaper, IBM partnered with Taiwanese manufacturer ASE Group to build the 365 series.
 Additionally IBM chose to go with a cheaper processor, choosing the Cyrix 486DX4 for the initial series offerings, as it was available for less than $100.
 It was originally believed earlier in the year that the series would use the Intel DX4, but this was not the case.
 However, Pentium P54C based systems would be made later, which would become the X/XD models.
 With the lower price and many configuration options available, IBM hoped to attract a wider audience.

-On November 7 of 1995, the 365 series was announced with the 365CS, C, CSD, and CD models.
+On November 7, 1995, the 365 series was announced with the 365CS, C, CSD, and CD models.
 The base model 365CS had a $1,999 price tag and came with a 10.4" passive matrix (DSTN) display, 75 MHz DX4 processor, 8 MB of RAM, Sound-Blaster compatible audio, and a 540 MB hard disk drive.
 The 365C was the same as the CS except it had an active matrix (TFT) display, which offered better quality and it was available for $2,200.
 The 365CSD and CD offered a 2x speed CD-ROM drive and the CD had a TFT while the CSD had a DSTN display.
 The series was available from IBM directly, retailers, and stores.

 IBM would also demonstrate the 365C/CD at the Fall Comdex show in November 1995 against many competitors.
 They had one of the largest exhibits at the event, showcasing other products such as the ThinkPad 760 line.

-E/ED Release
+E/ED release

 In March 1996 the 365E/ED were announced.
 Both would be the same to the previous models but offer a 100 MHz Cyrix 5x86 processor and the ED would be equipped with a 4x speed CD-ROM drive.
 The release in the US was expected to be the following month in April, while the E/ED was already available in Europe and other countries.
-The E/ED were expected to be released May 10, 1996, and would be available for $1,999-2,499.
-After the release of the E/ED, the 4 original 486-based models were discontinued.
+The E/ED were expected to be released May 10, 1996, and would be available for $1,999–2,499.
+After the release of the E/ED, the four original 486-based models were discontinued.